Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Basic Hawkes model

-To proceed further, we use the concept of the quadratic (co)variation of semimartingales in a matrix version.
-Consider the vectors of semimartingale processes $\bm{X}$ and $\bm{Y}$.
-The integration by parts of $\bm{X}_t \bm{Y}^{\top}_t$ is represented in a differential form
+To proceed, we use the concept of the quadratic (co)variation of semimartingales in a matrix version.
+Consider the vectors of semimartingale processes $\bm{X}$ and $\bm{Y}$; then the integration by parts of $\bm{X}_t \bm{Y}^{\top}_t$ is expressed in the following differential form:

 where $\D(\bm{X}_t) \bm{Y}^{\top}_{t-}$ implies $(\bm{Y}_{t-} \D \bm{X}_t^{\top})^{\top} $ and $ [\bm{X}\bm{Y}^{\top}]_t $ denotes the matrix whose elements are the quadratic (co)variations for the entries of $\bm{X}_t \bm{Y}_t^{\top}$.